 The TRI Threshold Screening Tool uses a step-by-step questionnaire to assist facilities in determining whether they meet and/or exceed established facility, employee, and chemical thresholds and as such, may be required by Section 313 of the Emergency Planning and Community Right to Know Act (EPCRA) to report to the TRI Program.

-This tool is only intended to help facilities determine whether they are required to report TRI data.
-The TRI Threshold Screening Tool doesn't help to fill out TRI reporting forms that facilities may be required to submit through the TRI-MEweb reporting application.
-We suggest that you print out the Threshold Screening Report at the end of the tool's third section for your reference.
+This tool is only intended to help facilities determine if they are required to submit annual TRI data; it does not help facilities fill out TRI reporting forms.
+We suggest printing out the threshold screening report at the end of the tool's third section for your reference.

 TRI Reporting Requirements

 Your facility is required to report to the TRI Program if it meets ALL of these three threshold criteria:

 - The facility is included in a TRI-covered North American Industry Classification System (NAICS) code (see the TRI NAICS code webpage for a complete list); and

 - The facility has 10 or more full-time employee equivalents (i.e., a total of 20,000 hours or greater; see 40 CFR 372.3); and

 - The facility manufactures (defined to include importing), processes or otherwise uses any EPCRA Section 313 chemical in quantities greater than the established threshold in the course of a calendar year.